TheJacksonLaboratory/FunDataR/4_learning/2_regression.md

   are called the **support vectors**.
 Observations that lie on the correct side of the boundary but are beyond the margin have virtually no effect on the fit.

-This margin-maximization property of SVMs arises because SVM chooses coefficients that minimize a **hinge-loss** function.
+This margin-maximization property of SVMs arises because SVMs choose coefficients that minimize a **hinge-loss** function.
 In the two-class case, SVMs assign observations in one class the observed response value `y = 1` and the other class `y = -1`.
 Let's designate the fitted or predicted values as `f(x)`.
+For assignments to the first class, `f(x) > 0` and for assignments to the second class, `f(x) < 0`.
 For observations that are outside the margin, `abs(f(x)) > 1`, while observations on the margin, `abs(f(x)) == 1`, and for observations within the margin, `0 <= abs(f(x)) < 1`.
 The hinge-loss depends on the product of `y * f(x)`.
 When the classification is correct, `y` and `f(x)` will be of the same sign, so the product will always be positive.
 When classification is incorrect, `y` and `f(x)` will be of opposite signs, so the product will be negative.
 If `y * f(x) >= 1`, then the hinge loss is zero.
-So correctly classified points outside the margin cost nothing, regardless of how far from the margin those observations are.
+So correctly classified points outside the margin cost nothing, regardless of how far from, or close to the margin those observations are.
 Otherwise, the hinge-loss is `max(0, 1 - y * f(x))`.
 This will more heavily penalize incorrectly classified observations, but also penalize (to a lesser extent) correctly classified observations that lie within the margin.

 SVMs are well known for being able to find very complex high-dimensional surfaces to separate the classes.
 Superficially, this may seem to require calculation of a very large number of polynomial